Ocular Toxicity Test Method Evaluations

-Regulatory agencies require testing of chemicals and products to protect workers and consumers from potential eye injury hazards.
-This testing, referred to as ocular toxicity testing, represents one of the four most commonly conducted product safety tests.
-Ocular toxicity tests are conducted to identify ocular corrosives (substances that cause permanent eye tissue damage) and ocular irritants (substances that cause temporary eye tissue damage).
+Ocular toxicity testing, one of the four most commonly conducted product safety tests, is conducted to identify ocular corrosives (substances that cause permanent eye tissue damage) and ocular irritants (substances that cause temporary eye tissue damage).
 Evaluation of test methods that reliably identify ocular corrosives and irritants while replacing, reducing, and refining animal use is a high priority for NICEATM and ICCVAM.

 OptiSafe is an in vitro test method in which a test substance is applied to a semipermeable membrane.
 Damage to macromolecules in the membrane is measured to assess the test substance’s potential to cause eye irritation.

 NICEATM coordinated a validation study of the OptiSafe test method to demonstrate the accuracy and reliability of the method among the test method developer’s laboratory and two naïve laboratories.
 Members of the ICCVAM Ocular and Dermal Irritation Workgroup comprise the validation management team for the study, and the study received support from an NIEHS Small Business Innovation Research grant.
 Testing was completed in late 2017.
 A summary of study results was presented (Choksi et al.) at the 2018 Society of Toxicology meeting; data analyses and an associated report will be submitted for publication in 2018.